 Glenn Appleyard was a member of the Australian Accounting Standards Board from 1 January 2003 to 31 December 2011.

-Glenn has held several senior positions within the public service including Deputy Secretary in the Tasmanian and Victorian Departments of Treasury and Finance, Regional Director for the Australian Bureau of Statistics in Tasmania.
+Glenn has held several senior positions within the public service including: Deputy Secretary in the Tasmanian and Victorian Departments of Treasury and Finance, and Regional Director for the Australian Bureau of Statistics in Tasmania.

 Bruce has been involved in ensuring that rural health services provide high quality and professional services to rural people.
-He was the founding convener of the Rural Doctors’ Association of Queensland and Australia, founding Chair of the National Rural Health Alliance, Secretary Rural Wonca (Rural Working Party of the World Organisation of Family Doctors) and served as President of the Australian College of Rural and Remote Medicine.
+He was the founding convener of the Rural Doctors’ Association of Queensland and Australia, founding Chair of the National Rural Health Alliance, Secretary of the Rural Working Party of the World Organisation of Family Doctors, (WONCA) and served as President of the Australian College of Rural and Remote Medicine.

 Professor Jane Hall is Distinguished Professor of Health Economics in the Business School at the University of Technology, Sydney.
-Jane is a Fellow of the Academy of Social Sciences in Australia and a Fellow of the Australian Academy of Health and Medical Sciences.
+She is a Fellow of the Academy of Social Sciences in Australia, and a Fellow of the Australian Academy of Health and Medical Sciences.

-She has worked across many areas of health economics, including health technology assessment, measurement of quality of life, end of life care, health workforce, the economics of primary care and funding and financing issues.
+Jane has worked across many areas of health economics, including health technology assessment, measurement of quality of life, end of life care, health workforce, the economics of primary care, and funding and financing issues.

-Jane established the Centre for Health Economics Research and Evaluation (CHERE) in 1990 and she remains in the Centre as Director, Strategy.
-She is involved in health policy issues internationally through her involvement with the Commonwealth Fund International Program in Health Policy and Practice.
+Jane established the Centre for Health Economics Research and Evaluation in 1990, and she remains in the Centre as Director, Strategy.
+She is engaged in health policy issues internationally through her involvement with the Commonwealth Fund International Program in Health Policy and Practice.

 Jane has held many advisory and board positions and she is a former member of the board of the Bureau of Health Information.
 She is actively involved in policy analysis and critique, and is a regular commentator on health funding and organisational issues in Australia.

-Dr Michael Walsh is Chief Executive of Cabrini Health, a private not for profit Catholic health service in Melbourne, Australia.
-He was recruited from Doha, Qatar where he was Chief Executive of the National Health Authority.
-Prior to this he worked in London, England as Chief Executive, South East London Strategic Health Authority.
+Michael has been Chief Executive of Cabrini Health, a Catholic, Melbourne-based private health and technology service provider since December 2008.
+He was recruited from Doha, Qatar, where he was Chief Executive of the National Health Authority for three years.
+Prior to this he was based in London where he worked in the English National Health Service as Chief Executive at South East London Strategic Health Authority for three years.

-Michael is a Fellow and current Vice President of the Royal Australasian College of Medical Administrators and is also a Fellow of the Australasian College of Health Service Managers.
-Michael is a member of the Catholic Health Australia Stewardship Board and he chairs the Health Policy Sub-Committee.
+Michael is a Fellow and immediate past Vice President of the Royal Australasian College of Medical Administrators, and a Fellow of the Australasian College of Health Service Managers.
+He is a Board member of the Health Roundtable Ltd, a hospital benchmarking group, and also of Yooralla, one of Australia's largest non-profit disability service providers.
+He is also Chair of the Board of St Mary's Hospital in Dubbo, Ethiopia.